cristiroma/drupal-solr/README.md

-# drupal-solr
+# Apache Solr customized for Drupal site

-Apache Solr 4.x distribution customized with Drupal search schema (works out of the box with search_api_solr)
+This Apache Solr 4.x distribution has been customized to work out of the box with a Drupal 7 installation.
+Contains the schema distributed with the search_api_solr module

 # How to use it